hellomrsun/hellomrsun.github.io/_posts/2020-01-17-DotNet-profiling-tools.md

 ### 1. DotTrace

-DotTrace is a profiling tool developped by JetBrains, and it part of ReSharper Ultimate.
+DotTrace is a profiling tool developed by JetBrains, and it's part of ReSharper Ultimate.
 I personally used it and find it very useful to locate the code issues.
 You can experiment it with 10 days free trial.